dymodi/dymodi.github.io/Research/Writing/How-to-Write-a-System-Paper.md

 ## How to Write the Evaluation

+Evaluation is not a simple show off of our own system, but a comprehensive test of our system:

+* How it performs compared with baseline and existing work?
+* How it performs when components varies at different dimensions?
+(X axes) (Weather, noise, density, ...)
+* How it performs for different indicators?
+(Y axes) (Error rate, profit, ...)
+* It performs better under what cases?
+Why?
+* It performs worse under what cases?
+Why?
+What inspiration we have for following works?

-The cases in the evaluation section can be only a subset of the design section.
+Also not that the cases in the evaluation section can be only a subset of the design section.